The Mars Volta: Frances the Mute (2005)

 On May 21, 2005, instead of playing a traditional set at KROQ's Weenie Roast Festival, the band played a 50-minute improvisation jam that was jokingly named on-the-spot as "Abortion, The Other White Meat" by Rodríguez-López.
 In keeping with The Mars Volta's tradition of testing and developing new work live, parts of "Abortion" later appeared on "Population Council's Wet Dream" from Rodríguez-López's 2009 album Old Money.

 Midway through their headlining U.S. tour, former At the Drive-In member Paul Hinojos left the band Sparta to join The Mars Volta, claiming, "My time with Sparta has run its course, and simply wasn't fun anymore."
 Hinojos joined as live rhythm guitarist and became the band's sound manipulator, the position previously held by the late Ward.
-Hinojos had previously toured with The Mars Volta in 2003 and 2004.
+Hinojos had previously toured with The Mars Volta in 2003, filling in for Ward's sound manipulation duties.

 During mid-2005, the band toured in support of the album with System of a Down and curated the All Tomorrow's Parties festival at Camber Sands in England.
 In addition, a full-length live album named Scabdates was released on November 8, 2005.

 Amputechture (2006–2007)

 Upon finishing the majority of touring for Frances the Mute in fall 2005, Rodríguez-López traveled to Amsterdam and wrote what became Amputechture, which was released on September 8, 2006, in Europe, on September 9, 2006, in Australia and on September 12, 2006, in the U.S. Rodríguez-López spent much of his time in Amsterdam working on and performing various solo projects most notably under the name "Omar Rodriguez Quintet".
 During this time Rodríguez-López also composed the score to the film El Búfalo de la Noche, which was written and directed by Guillermo Arriaga and Jorge Hernandez Aldana respectively.
 The Mars Volta as a whole performed the score.

 Amputechture was produced by Rodríguez-López and mixed by Rich Costey.
 Jeff Jordan provided the artwork, making it their first album not to feature the work of Storm Thorgerson.
 It was once again a concept album, but rather than telling a story, the album was a series of vignettes, with each song telling a different story.
-It became the last album with drummer Jon Theodore, whom Rodríguez-López fired before touring in support of the album.
-Rodríguez-López said in an interview with an Italian fan site that Theodore was the only member in the band who was not happy playing live and brought down the moods of the rest.